suhasbhairav/sb-chat/README.md

 npm run dev
 ```

-Open `http://localhost:3000`, create an account, choose a provider/model in Settings, and start chatting.
+Open `http://localhost:3000`, create an account, choose a provider and model in Settings, and start chatting.

-For local non-Docker Ollama usage, run Ollama separately and select the Ollama provider in Batuk.
+For local Ollama usage:

 ```bash
 ollama pull llama3.1
 ollama serve
 ```

+Then select the Ollama provider in Batuk.

-## Docker Deployment
+## Self-Hosted Deployment

-Batuk includes Docker assets for enterprise and air-gapped environments:
+Batuk includes Docker and database assets for self-hosted enterprise environments.

 ```text
 Dockerfile